A member of the public thought this energy drink should be banned or restricted due to the images and wording on the can.

 R16: contains violence, sexual references and offensive language.

 The Special Edition CD/DVD set of rapper 50 Cent's album The Massacre was submitted for classification to the Office of Film and Literature Classification by the Department of Internal Affairs on behalf of a member of the public.
-Find out more about The Massacre
+Find out more about 50 Cent - The Massacre

 Horror is one of the core classification criteria along with sex, crime, cruelty and violence - so what does it mean and how do we classify it?
 On this page you'll also find a list of horror films and games along with information about their classifications.
-Find out more about horror films
+Find out more about Genre case study: Horror

 ...the advertising on the energy drink flies in the face of our efforts.
 We strongly urge those retailers selling the product to take it off their shelves.National Council of Women president Elizabeth Bang, speaking to The Gisborne Herald.
 This line of drinks was eventually removed from sale due to public pressure, rather than a ruling from the Classification Office.